+Main findings

-In many low and middle-income countries, women may seek care in health facilities only when complications arise and the chain of adverse events leading to newborn deaths have already been initiated.
-Not adjusting for maternal obstetric complications among women giving birth in facilities would therefore lead to incorrect conclusions on the effects of facility birth on newborn mortality.
-This secondary analysis of DHS data from nine countries showed that adjusting for reported maternal complications during birth, births in health facility was associated with reduced early neonatal mortality.
+In many low and middle-income countries, women may seek care in health facilities only when complications arise and the chain of adverse events leading to newborn deaths has already been initiated.
+Not adjusting for obstetric complications among women giving birth in facilities could therefore lead to incorrect conclusions on the effects of facility birth on newborn mortality.
+This secondary analysis of DHS data from nine countries showed that when adjusted for reported maternal complications during birth, births in health facility was associated with reduced early neonatal mortality.
 Countries with the highest SBA coverage had the greatest associated reduction in mortality from delivering in a facility.
+Giving birth at home with skilled birthing attendant was not associated with reduced mortality compared with births at home with no assistance.

-Maternal report of the three life-threatening complications prolonged labour, infection and convulsions was strongly associated with early neonatal mortality (OR 1.6, OR 2.7 and OR 2.8 respectively).
-A dose-response was noted with increasing numbers of severe complications and the odds ratio of death, reaching 3.8 when all three complications were present.
+Maternal report of the three life-threatening complications prolonged labour, infection and convulsions was strongly associated with early neonatal mortality (OR 1.7, OR 2.6 and OR 2.4 respectively).
+A dose-response was noted with increasing numbers of severe complications and the odds ratio of death, reaching 3.9 when all three complications were present.

+Strengths and limitations
-DHS use standardized questionnaires, limiting the risk of inter country variation,35 and are generally considered high-quality surveys.
-DHS is sometimes the only source of maternal and child health information available in developing countries.35 However, one must consider that DHS were compared across nine countries at various times after 2005.
-Furthermore, only these nine countries representing three continents had data necessary for this analysis.
-The findings may vary in countries with large differences from those countries represented here.
-However, the countries represented include low, middle and high-income countries with a range of deliveries in a facility.

-Also birth histories may contain errors since women may not want to report information on non-surviving children, thus distorting the real entity of early neonatal mortality.36,37 Maternal recall of complications, especially infections were noted to have problems in accuracy.38-42 One hospital study found infection to have likelihood ratio of 3.0 (95% CI 2.2-4.1), sensitivity of 69.2 (95% CI 48.1-84.9) and specificities of 77.2 (95% CI 73.2-80.8).
-In contrast, women who had convulsions had likelihood ratios, sensitivities and specificities of 7.7 (95% CI 6.4-9.9), 96.4 (95% CI 79.8-99.8) and 87.5 (95% CI 84.2-90.3), respectively.43 Maternal recall is also influenced by health provider-patient communication44,45 and what health providers communicate by their capacity to accurately diagnose severe complications.
+DHS use standardized questionnaires, limiting the risk of inter-country variation,35 and are generally considered high-quality surveys.
+DHS is sometimes the only source of maternal and child health information available in developing countries.35 However, in this report we have compared DHS data across nine countries at various times after 2005.
+Furthermore, only these nine countries representing three continents had data necessary for this analysis and there are large differences in place and attendance at birth among these countries.
+Also birth histories may contain errors since women may not want to report information on non-surviving children, thus distorting the real entity of early neonatal mortality.36,37 Maternal recall of complications, especially infections were noted to have problems in accuracy.38-42 One hospital study found accuracy of recall for infection had sensitivity of 69.2 (95% CI 48.1-84.9), specificity of 77.2 (95% CI 73.2-80.8) and likelihood ratio of 3.0 (95% CI 2.2-4.1),.
+In contrast, for reported convulsions the sensitivity, specificity and likelihood were 96.4 (95% CI 79.8-99.8), 87.5 (95% CI 84.2-90.3) and 7.7 (95% CI 6.4-9.9) respectively.43 Maternal recall is also influenced by health provider-patient communication44,45 and what health providers communicate by their capacity to accurately diagnose severe complications.

-Another limitation pertains to complications reported after the neonatal death had occurred (or not occurred), which could have led to information bias.
-For instance, women may be more likely to report a complication if their baby died.
+Another limitation is potential information bias when complications are reported after a neonatal death occurs.
+Women may be more likely to report complications if their babies died than had they survived.
 This can lead to an overestimation of any associations between complications and neonatal death.

-One additional limitation concerns the lack of information on women who died during delivery, which likely is associated with increased risk of early neonatal deaths.
-However, given relative rarity of maternal deaths compared with the frequency of neonatal deaths, the impact is likely small. sfor in andwhere occurred.
-In the results were not significant
+One additional limitation in these data is the lack of information on women who died during or after childbirth, events which are likely to be associated with increased risk of early neonatal mortality.
+However, given relative rarity of maternal deaths compared with the frequency of neonatal deaths, the impact is likely small.

+The number of deaths for single country analyses were too small for meaningful interpretation.
+For example in Sao Tome and Principe and Philippines DHS analyses there were only 12 and 47 early neonatal deaths respectively.
+In models that contain several covariates, the results were not significant (Table 4) and analysis combining more than one obstetrical complications was not feasible (Table S1).